 3. Having a baby is already exorbitantly expensive.
 Enough said.

-4. Some women say (joke?
-Please tell me this is a joke), that those final brutal pushes are made easier by picturing whatever boxed and bowed goody they’re about to acquire, to which I’m all, “WHAAAAAT?!”
+4. Some women say that those final brutal pushes are made easier by picturing whatever boxed and bowed goody they’re about to acquire.
+To this I’m all, “WHAAAAAT?!”
 Because you’re not more motivated by the idea of seeing your baby’s face for the first time?
-Or ensuring s/he is a-o-k?
+Or ensuring s/he is a-okay?
 Or for the sheer, visceral hope that the miserable labor pains subside?
 Oh, chickadees, I like pretty stuff — I really, really do — but let’s get real.

-5. As an institution and expectation, the push present reads like a way to materialize and monetize something innate and beautiful and universal — something otherwise pure.
+5. The push present seems like a way to monetize something beautiful and otherwise pure.
 And there aren’t many things like that left in our lives these days, are there?
 Don’t get me wrong, I’m not anti-commercialism.
 Not by a loooong shot.
-(Remember, this message is brought to you by the humble, lowly writergirl of Hallmark and Lifetime TV movies!)
 However, in my personal life, I haven’t ached for two dozen red roses each Valentine’s, or those lovely turquoise Tiffany boxes each anniversary, and those Christmas car commercials, you know them, the ones where the model wives prance into the snow-lined driveway to find their dream car wrapped in a fat red bow — I find those gag-worthy.
-As a reformed tomboy-turned-girly-girl, the sweetest material gifts I’ve ever been given (by Anthony and others) are always somewhat unexpected, somewhat curious, and somewhat creative.
-If the gift is something more predictable (like yummy dark chocolate or a spray of bright blooms or the best candle on earth), it arrived on a random, otherwise run-of-the-mill kind of day, making the ordinary extraordinary.

 And can you think of anything more extraordinary than having a child grow inside you — literally — and then enter the world as a full-fledged human being?
 I’m pretty sure that day will be quite memorable already.